Sopona

 Ṣọ̀pọ̀na (or Shapona) is the god of smallpox in the Yoruba religion.
 The Yoruba people took their traditions about Shapona to the New World when they were transported in the slave trade.
 He has become known as Babalú-Ayé, among many other names, in the Orisha religion that developed in the Americas.

-Within the traditional religion of the Yoruba people of Nigeria, smallpox was believed to be a disease foisted upon humans due to Shapona’s “divine displeasure.”
+Within the traditional religion of the Yoruba people of Nigeria, smallpox was believed to be a disease foisted upon humans due to Shapona's “divine displeasure.”
 Formal worship of the god of smallpox was highly controlled by specific priests in charge of shrines to the god.
 Prior to the early 20th century, people of this religion believed that if the priests were angered, they were capable of causing smallpox outbreaks through their intimate relationship with Shapona.
 The name "Sapona" (alt.
 Shapona, Saponna, etc.) is considered a secret and taboo name, not to be spoken aloud in respect for the power of the Lord of Infectious Disease.
 For this reason, the deity has a number of other names and titles which have been in use since the pre-modern period, such as Omolu.

 Sapona is the traditional, sacred and protected name of the Orisha popularly known as Babalú-Ayé or Omolu.
 Speaking his true name is avoided so as to not invoke the power of disease.

 Dr. Oguntola Sapara suspected that the priests were deliberately spreading the disease, and surreptitiously joined the cult.
 He discovered that the priests were causing the disease through applying scrapings of the skin rash of smallpox cases.
 Based on this information, the British colonial rulers banned the worship of Shapona in 1907.
 Worship continues, however, with the faithful paying homage to the god even after such activities were prohibited.

-Dahomey religion
+Dahomey religion/Gbe religion

 In Dahomean religion Sopono is known as Sakpata, Shakpana or similarly Sopono.
 He is the divinity of the earth, wellness, smallpox, and can heal or inflict both insanity and disease on humans.

+It is known as Sakpata among other Gbe speaking people such as Ewe, Fon and Adja.
+Their territory stretches from south western Nigeria to the Volta Region of Ghana.
+Oral history has it that this disease decimated their ancestors during their sojourn at Adja Tado until they were cured by a Yoruba man known as Torgbui Anyi.
+Sakpata is one of the most worshiped deities among them.